+IN THE 30 COMMUNITIES WITH THE SMALLEST POPULATION

+WORK SEASONALLY

 Why is this important?

 Self-employed, seasonal workers are the key drivers of Maine's coastal economic activity.
 Individuals and families often lack the financial stability offered by full-time employment benefits and are more likely challenged with healthcare and insurance needs.
 The income variability in fishing and other natural resourcedependent jobs, and the high cost of living on the islands, can greatly impact a family's ability to make a living.
-64% U.S.
+Fewer people have health insurance in communities with high self-employment and in fishing communities.